RunestoneInteractive/RunestoneServer/source/Strings/TurtlesandStringsandLSystems.rst

    a brand new string using the accumulator pattern.
 When we are all done with the original we replace it with the new string.

-Lets look at a simple Python program that implements the example set of rules described above.
+Let's look at a simple Python program that implements the example set of rules described above.

 .. activecode::  string_lsys1